ialbert/plac/doc/plac_adv.rst

  $ python -c "import plac, ishelve plac.Interpreter(ishelve.main).doctest(open('ishelve.placet'), verbose=True)"

-Internally ``Interpreter.doctests`` invokes something like ``Interpreter.check``
+Internally ``Interpreter.doctests`` invokes things like ``Interpreter.check``
-multiple times inside the same context and compares the output with the expected output: if even one check fails, the whole test fail.
+multiple times inside the same context and compares the output with the expected output: if even one check fails, the whole test fails.

 You should realize that the easy tests supported by ``plac`` are *not*
 unittests: they are functional tests.
 They model the user interaction and the